 I’ve said it before and I’ll say it again – pregnancy, birth, breastfeeding and post-natal care are all feminist issues.
 In this country, right now, we aren’t doing enough and we are letting our women, our babies and families down.
 If we didn’t live in such a strong patriarchy, if we had more women in parliament and politics, then perhaps ‘women’s health’ would have the funding it so very much needs.

 One area we are badly letting women down is post-natal care.
 It makes me so sad, and mad, when I hear so many women make jokes of how often they pee their pants when they laugh or sneeze or jump on a trampoline.
 IT DOESN’T HAVE TO BE THIS WAY!
 This isn’t just the way things are when you have had children.
 We don’t have to resign ourselves to post-natal pelvic floor issues.
-There are so many things that can help you heal properly.
+There are so many things that can help your pelvic floor dysfunction rehabilitation.

 In France, every single woman gets a course of postnatal physio/rehabilitations sessions following their 6/8 week check-up.
 Studies show that ‘la rééducation’ significantly reduces incontinence and pelvic pain at nine months after giving birth.